-This approach, mapping Target Transport Performance to a targeted diagnostic suite (TDS) of IP tests, solves some intrinsic problems with using TCP or other throughput maximizing protocols for measurement.
+The MBM approach, mapping Target Transport Performance to a Targeted IP Diagnostic Suite (TIDS) of IP tests, solves some intrinsic problems with using TCP or other throughput maximizing protocols for measurement.
 In particular all throughput maximizing protocols (and TCP congestion control in particular) cause some level of congestion in order to detect when they have filled the network.
-This self inflicted congestion obscures the network properties of interest and introduces non-linear equilibrium behaviors that make any resulting measurements useless as metrics because they have no predictive value for conditions or paths other than that of the measurement itself.
+This self inflicted congestion obscures the network properties of interest and introduces non-linear equilibrium behaviors that make any resulting measurements useless as metrics because they have no predictive value for conditions or paths different than that of the measurement itself.
 These problems are discussed at length in Section 4.

-A targeted suite of IP diagnostic tests does not have such difficulties.
-They can be constructed such that they make strong statistical statements about path properties that are independent of the measurement details, such as vantage and choice of measurement points.
-Model Based Metrics bridge the gap between empirical IP measurements and expected TCP performance.
+A Targeted IP Diagnostic Suite does not have such difficulties.
+IP diagnostics can be constructed such that they make strong statistical statements about path properties that are independent of the measurement details, such as vantage and choice of measurement points.
+Model Based Metrics are designed to bridge the gap between empirical IP measurements and expected TCP performance.